teymour-aldridge/sim/wasm-implementors.md

 For an example, have a look at `wasm_agent`.

-To run a given Wasm module, try this command:
+To run a given Wasm module, use this command:

 ```shell
 cargo run -- --wasm <wasm file name>
 ```

 e.g.

 ```shell
 cargo run -- --wasm agent.wat
 ```

+Modules can be in either WebAssembly text format or WebAssembly binary format.